On reduction and normalization in the computational core: Surface and Weak Factorization

-We prove surface factorization of $\lc$.
-We already know that surface factorization holds for $\redbc$ (\Cref{prop:simpson-factorization}), so we can rely on it, and work modularly, following the approach proposed in \cite{AccattoliFaggianGuerrieri21}.
-The tests for call-by-name head factorization and call-by-value weak factorization in \cite{AccattoliFaggianGuerrieri21} easily adapts, yielding the following convenient test.
+We prove surface factorization in $\lc$.
+We already know that surface factorization holds for $\redbc$ (\Cref{fact:betac-surface-factorization}), so we can rely on it, and work modularly, following the approach proposed in \cite{AccattoliFaggianGuerrieri21}.
+The tests for call-by-name head factorization and call-by-value weak factorization in \cite{AccattoliFaggianGuerrieri21} easily adapt to surface factorization in $\lc$, yielding the following convenient test.
 It modularly establishes surface factorization of a reduction $\redbc \cup \redc $, where $\redc$ is a new reduction added to $\redbc$.
-Details are in the Appendix.
+Details of the proof are in \Cref{app:factorization,subsect:restriction}.